 You know you’ve seen it at the end of a book, but what does it mean?
 What is an epilogue actually?
 Why not just call it, “Last Chapter”?
-Who thought up this word, “Epilogue,” anyway?
 And if you’re a writer, should you end your book with an epilogue?

-My choice?
+My dilemma?
 How would I write the ending.

 Should I write an epilogue?
 An afterword?
 Or just write “The End” after the last chapter?

 It was a tough decision, and I hope I chose right.
 The good news is that readers seem to love the ending and the reviews have been incredibly positive (4.2 of 5.0 stars on Amazon currently).

 So what is an epilogue, what is an afterword, and how should you end your book?
 Read on for the mechanics of how to write the ending of a novel or memoir.

 Hey writer: Here’s an easy checklist of when to use an epilogue in your book.
 Download it here.